ibm-cloud-docs/Cloudant/offerings/bluemix.md

 For more information about support plans, see the [{{site.data.keyword.cloud_notm}} Standard Support plans](https://www.ibm.com/cloud/support#944376){: new_window}{: external}.
 For more information about support, see the [{{site.data.keyword.IBM_notm}} support guide](https://www.ibm.com/support/home/pages/support-guide/){: new_window}{: external}.

-The support systems that are used for {{site.data.keyword.cloudant_short_notm}} do not offer features for the protection of content that contains Healthcare Information, health data, Protected Health Information, or data that is subject to more regulatory requirements.
+The support systems that are used for {{site.data.keyword.cloudant_short_notm}} don't offer features for the protection of content that contains Healthcare Information, health data, Protected Health Information, or data that is subject to more regulatory requirements.
 As such, the Client must not enter or provide such data.
 {: note}

 ## Provisioning an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}}